 Can I use quotes from the book in my article?

-Yes, we love it when articles have a relevant quote in them; it gives them a personal touch.
+Yes, we love it when articles include a relevant quote; it gives them a personal touch.

 Is it okay to write about a book I haven't finished yet or haven’t read?

 Some bloggers prefer to only include books they have read in their articles, while others research books to include.
-It's up to you what books you include (please familiarize yourself with The Nest rules linked above before choosing which books to include).
+It's up to you which books you include (please familiarize yourself with the Nest rules linked above before choosing).

 If you're writing about books you haven't read, make sure that you find a way to add a personal touch rather than summarizing what the book is about.
 Make the reader feel like they need these books on their TBR!